SQL String Functions

 How do SQL string functions handle NULL?+

 In most databases, any string function applied to NULL returns NULL.
-CONCAT('hello', NULL) returns NULL in standard SQL, though PostgreSQL's || operator treats NULL as an empty string.
-TRIM(NULL) returns NULL.
-LENGTH(NULL) returns NULL.
-This matters in data pipelines because a single NULL in a string concatenation can blank out an entire derived column.
-Use COALESCE to provide default values before applying string functions.
+CONCAT('hello', NULL) returns NULL in standard SQL, though PostgreSQL's || operator treats NULL as empty string.
+TRIM(NULL), LENGTH(NULL) all return NULL.
+A single NULL in a string concatenation can blank out an entire derived column.
+Use COALESCE to provide defaults before applying string functions.

 5 functions, 80% of the corpus